-Republicans are heading for the exits
+House Republicans are sprinting for the exits ahead of 2018 midterms

-(CNN)On Monday, California Rep. Ed Royce announced his retirement after 13 terms, the latest senior Republican to walk away from Congress amid mounting fears that a Democratic wave -- fueled by President Donald Trump's terrible approval ratings -- is headed toward Washington this fall.
+(CNN)On Wednesday, California Rep. Darrell Issa announced his retirement from Congres, the latest senior Republican to walk away from Washington amid mounting fears that a Democratic wave -- fueled by President Donald Trump's terrible approval ratings -- is headed toward Washington this fall.

+Issa's retirement comes hot on the heels of his California colleague Ed Royce's decision to call it quits earlier this week.
+Boh Issa and Royce represent districts that Hillary Clinton carried over Donald Trump in 2016.
+Of those 23 districts nationwide, four Republicans who hold them are retiring while a fifth -- Arizona's Martha McSally -- is expected to run for Senate.

-Royce, who sits atop the House Foreign Relations Committee, is the 7th(!) committee chairman to announce he or she will be leaving the House in 2018.
-He is the 28th Republican in the House to announce he won't be running again in 2018; Democrats have just 13 open seats, by contrast.
+Royce, who sits atop the House Foreign Relations Committee, is the 9th(!) committee chairman to announce he or she will be leaving the House in 2018.

+Issa and Royce are the 31st and 32nd Republicans in the House to announce he won't be running again in 2018; Democrats have just 15 open seats, by contrast.

 There are, as always, mitigating circumstances.
+California could be a political killing field for Republicans in 2018 given that the state's primary system may well mean that two Democrats -- and no Republicans -- are at the top of the ticket fighting to be the next governor.

+"There is going to be a GOP congressional wipeout in California in 2018," predicted Steve Schmidt, a California Republican who managed John McCain's 2008 presidential campaign.
+"Turnout will be driven by the governor's race which will be between two Democrats.
+This further depresses GOP turnout."

-Royce, like several other committee chairmen calling it quits, is term-limited out of his chairmanship because of internal House GOP rules.
+And, Royce, like several other committee chairmen calling it quits, is term-limited out of his chairmanship because of internal House GOP rules.
 Some retiring members, like Diane Black of Tennessee, are running for higher office.
 (Black is running for governor, a race where she is considered one of the early favorites.)

 But if you take a step back from any individual retirement and look at the big picture, here's what you are left with: Veteran Republicans -- especially those in potentially competitive seats -- are opting to head for the exits rather than remain in a Congress where, if the GOP retains control this November, they would be positioned to continue to wield considerable influence.

-Royce joins Rep. Ileana Ros-Lehtinen of Florida and Dave Reichert of Washington as Republican House members who represent districts Democratic presidential nominee Hillary Clinton carried in 2016 who have decided to pack it in.
-(Clinton won Royce's 39th District by 8 points.)
-There's a handful of other seats -- Charlie Dent's in Pennsylvania, Dave Trott's in Michigan, Frank LoBiondo's in New Jersey -- where Trump won but the underlying political realities of the districts suggest Democrats will make a major play to win them this fall.
+Issa and Royce joins Rep. Ileana Ros-Lehtinen of Florida and Dave Reichert of Washington as Republican House members abandoning House seats Clinton won in 2016. .
+There's also a handful of other seats -- Charlie Dent's in Pennsylvania, Dave Trott's in Michigan, Frank LoBiondo's in New Jersey -- where Trump won but the underlying political realities of the districts suggest Democrats will make a major play to win them this fall.

 In each of those cases, the retiring members are simply walking away from Congress.
 They aren't running for another higher office.
 They aren't leaving to enter the Trump administration.
 They don't have cushy, high-paying jobs lined up.
 They are just leaving.